 D. Liver transplantation and autoimmune liver diseases.
 Liver Transpl

 et al..
 Diagnosis and management of autoimmune hepatitis.
 Hepatology

 The mechanism of hepatic injury in AIH is not well characterized.
 There appear to be both genetic and environmental influences.

 AIH is classified into two distinct subtypes based on the presence of autoantibodies.
 The clinical relevance of this classification system is unclear as it is not certain that autoantibodies play a role in disease pathogenesis.
 Type 1 or “classic” autoimmune hepatitis is present in patients who test positive for ANA or ASMA, or both.
 ASMA is thought to be reflective of the more specific antiactin antibody (AAA) particularly when the ASMA titer is >1:320.
 This is the most common form and has been linked to HLA DRB 10301 (DR3) and DRB 10401 (DR4).
 Type 2 disease is present in patients who are positive for ALKM-1 antibody and/or antibodies directed against liver cytosol antigen (ALC-1).
-This form is common in Europe and ...
+This form is ...